Hayoumi/Minecraft-View-Model-Customizer/readme.md

 ### ⚙️ Profile system
 - The mod keeps multiple named profiles stored as JSON files in `config/viewmodel/configs/` with the active profile tracked in `config/viewmodel/active.txt`.
-- A protected **Default** profile is regenerated if missing and cannot be deleted or renamed.
 - Every change made in the UI auto-saves to the active profile, preserving your adjustments without extra clicks.
-- Create new profiles, rename them, or delete unused ones directly from the config card; new profiles are created without switching away from your current active profile.
+- Create new profiles, rename them, or delete unused ones directly from the config card.
 - Use the dropdown in the left config card to pick any saved profile instantly.

 ### 🎨 Clean UI